ryanatkn/gro/src/docs/config.md

 As mentioned above, the `primary` Node build is always named `"node"`.
 For other platforms, if no `primary` flag exists on any build, Gro marks the first build in the `builds` array as primary.

-The optional `include` property can be used to include or exclude a particular file.
-It's convenient to use the `createFilter` helper from `@rollup/pluginutils` here.

 ## examples